edriang/react-connect-context-hooks/README.md

 ### Actions

 Actions are higher-order functions that receive two parameters:
-- `dispatch`: used to trigger an action to be handled by the reducer.
+- `dispatch`: a function used to trigger an action to be handled by the reducer.
-- `state`: reference to the current state values of your store.
+- `getState`: a function to retrieve a reference to the current state values of your store.

 This function MUST return a function.
 The returned function can be defined as you like with zero or more parameters and even as `async`.